 where $\mathcal{N}_{L4} = \mathcal{N}_{L3}$.
 By construction the defining physical properties, such as orthogonality to the momenta, are fulfilled by these momentum basis representations, even if their open Lorentz indices are taken to be D-dimensional.
 We emaphasize that in our prescription the number of physical polarizations of a massive vector boson remains three in D dimensions.~\\

 There are also polarization vectors associated with massive fermions.
 The helicity eigenstate of a massive fermion with 4-momentum $k$ can be described by a Dirac spinor, e.g.~$u(k,S_k)$, characterized by the normalized space-like polarization vector $S_k^{\mu}$.
-And component-wisely
+Its components are

 where $k^0$ and $m$ are, respectively, the energy and mass of the massive fermion, while $\vec{k}$ represents its 3-momentum.
 Interestingly, this polarization vector has the same momentum basis decomposition form as the longitudinal polarization vector of a massive vector boson (of the same momentum), provided the same external kinematic configuration applies.
 By identifying $p_3^{\mu} = k^{\mu}$, eq.~(\ref{EQ:L3polMBR}) can be viewed as the momentum basis representation of $S_k^{\mu}$ for the same external kinematic configuration as above.
 Namely,